konmouz/Learning-Tower/README.md

 # Future improvements

 - I don't love that the 4 adapters differ slightly in dimensions to match the stool's holes accordingly.
 I'd prefer one simpler adapter design that fits all 4 corners but this requires some experimentation.
 - The adapters have a tight fit with the extrusion's T-slot internal profile.
-This could potentially vary from profile to profile which would may render the adapter unusable.
+This could potentially vary from profile to profile which could render the adapter unusable.
-- The rails of the extrusions occasionally trap food and dirt and it's not super easy to clean.
-There are some profiles that have one or two sides plain (no rail) and it might be a decent solution.
+- The rails of the extrusions occasionally trap food and dirt and they are not super easy to clean.
+There are some profiles that have one or two sides plain (no rail) which might be a decent solution.
 - Because of the extrusions, it's easy to convert the aluminium structure to something else when it's no longer needed (like a chair or a table or something) but I haven't explored that aspect yet.